rossyvee/personal--blog/README.md

 + [Authors Info](#aut)

 ## Description
- The application allows other users who have signed up to comment and upvote or downvote a pitch, it also allows signup to be able to access the functionalities of the application
+An application that allows users to share thoughts through blogging and make comments about other authors or bloggers posts

 ## Technology Used
 * [Python3.6](https://www.python.org/)